 Simon worked for five seasons as an associate head coach for Ed Cooley at Fairfield.
 Simon helped lead the Stags resurgence as the team posted a 92-69 record (.571) overall and a 58-32 mark (.578) in MAAC action during his time at Fairfield.
 The 92 wins were the most ever at Fairfield over a five-year span.
 In 2009-10, the team reached the post season after recording a 23-11 record.
 It was the Stags' first post-season appearance since 2003.
 The following season, Fairfield reached new heights as the squad captured the MAAC regular-season title and advanced to the second round of the NIT.
 In advancing to the second round of the NIT, Fairfield won at Colorado State to earn the team's first NIT victory in almost 40 years.
 The 2011 Fairfield Stags registered a school-record 25 wins and finished second in the nation for scoring defense, allowing just 57.8 points per game.
 By recording a 25-8 record in 2011, the team posted consecutive seasons with 20 or more victories for the first time in the history of the program.

+Prior to arriving at Fairfield, Simon spent six years at the University of Toledo, including three years as the associate head coach.
+The Rockets posted three 20-win seasons and captured two National Invitation Tournament berths (2001, 2004) during his time at Toledo.
+At Toledo, Simon's duties included scouting, coordinating an academic program, overseeing summer camps, and on-floor coaching.
+He was also the program's lead recruiter during his tenure.
 Simon began his collegiate coaching career at Wayne State University, spending nearly a decade with the Warriors.
 He coached the men's team for eight seasons - five seasons as an associate head coach and three seasons as an assistant coach.
 During this time, Wayne State posted eight straight winning seasons, and reached the Division II Final Four in 1993.
 The Warriors captured three conference titles and made four NCAA Tournament appearances, including three trips to the Sweet 16.

 After eight seasons with the men's program, Simon accepted a new challenge when he became the head women's basketball coach at Wayne State.
 In his one season with the women's team, Simon turned the program around by posting 13 wins.
 The team earned a conference tournament berth for the second time in history.